 fees are £6.55 full rate, £3.30 junior rate

 The code for the key safe will be provided in the confirmation email.

-The Village Council’s office is staffed part-time but is closed to the public.
+The Village Council’s office is staffed part-time and is open to the public.

 Sussex Local Resilience Forum